lethek/FluentCertificates/README.md

 ## `X509Certificate2` extension-methods

-These extension methods require the [FluentCertificates.Builder](https://www.nuget.org/packages/FluentCertificates.Builder) package and are found under the `FluentCertificates.Extensions` namespace.
+These extension methods require the [FluentCertificates.Builder](https://www.nuget.org/packages/FluentCertificates.Builder) package and are found under the `FluentCertificates` namespace.

 *TODO: document these; see unit tests for more examples*